 The international data warehousing market is expected to expand by 8.3 percent between 2019 to 2024, surpassing a total market value of $20 billion by 2024.
 This means that a data warehouse is no longer a catchword or an innovative idea; it has now become a mainstream data storage methodology.
 Several data-driven enterprises are turning towards data warehousing as a go-to solution to manage their growing data volumes.

-In this article, we’ll cover the different use cases of data warehouse tools and the factors to consider when choosing the right solution.
+In this article, we’ll cover the different use cases of data warehouse tools, techniques, and the factors to consider when choosing the right solution.

 Data Warehouse Tools: Areas of Use